 Time management is an underrated trait.
 New real estate agents will find the flexible and lucrative lifestyle auspicious.
 They’ll take advantage of not having a strict schedule enforced by a boss.
-This will often turn people apathetic and complacent on the journey to becoming a successful real estate agent.
+This will often turn people apathetic and complacent on the journey to becoming successful real estate agents.

 That’s why time management is important.

 When you schedule, prioritize work and set deadlines for yourself, you’ll turn your lackadaisical existence into a proactive productive machine.
 All it takes is a little initiative to build up the right momentum.

 New real estate agents might not understand the value of fostering and maintaining client relationships.
 Your success is built on your sphere of influence.
 Creating a durable network of clients and professional relationships helps you become a successful real estate agent.